rubensf/TigerML/README.md

 ## Basic Blocks during Control Flow
 We construct our flow graph using basic blocks rather than instruction by instruction for increased efficiency running control flow algorithms.

+## Support for String Comparison
+Including =, <>, >=, >, <=, <.
+We made our own strcmp for that.

+## Optimized runtime
+We compiled our own runtime with -O3, making sure all calls were external so that calling convetions would be obeyed.
+We also removed the "clutter" of directives not recognized by spim - that reduced our runtime to about 440 lines of instructions, favoring instruction cache.
+Note: Debugging stuff with -O3 somehow put a lot of instructions out of order, ie jump before updating the counter.
+Not sure why this happened, but it was a lot of trouble debugging the mips :( plz rewards us